Aban Aya Youth Project

 Program Summary

-The Aban Aya Youth Project (Aban Aya) is a four-year program designed to teach students to practice abstinence, avoid drugs and alcohol, and resolve conflicts nonviolently, using an Afrocentric social development curriculum.
+The Aban Aya Youth Project (Aban Aya) is a four-year program designed to teach students to practice abstinence, avoid drugs and alcohol, and resolve conflicts nonviolently, using an Afrocentric social development curriculum (SDC) plus a school/community intervention (SCI).
 The program is designed for students in 5th through 8th grade.

 Intended Population